Surveys and bird counts

 When can I take part in the Count?

-Training is offered on the morning of the Count.
-You can also watch the video below to prepare for the Count.
+Optional in-person training is offered on the morning of the Count.

 Volunteers can also opt to carry out a stringybark seed assessment survey during the count to help monitor food availability for the birds.